-On July 11, 2022, the Company announced it had sold the 600 S19 XPs, which were scheduled to be delivered in six equal tranches from July through December 2022, for total proceeds of approximately US\$4,116,000.
-The net proceeds from the sale were used to reduce the \$25,000,000 face value of the Company's outstanding convertible debenture, further fortifying the Company's balance sheet.
+On November 22, 2021, the Company announced the purchase of 600 Bitmain Antminer S19 XP bitcoin mining machines for delivery in equal monthly installments from April through December 2022.
+By January 2023, the Company had sold 400 of the 600 XPs for total proceeds of approximately US\$2,744,000.
+The net proceeds from the sale were used to reduce the face value of the Company's outstanding convertible debenture.